WMXZ-EU/MTP_t4/README.md

  - copy content of copy-to-cores_teensy4 to cores/teensy4 orverwriting existing files
  - copy content of copy-to-cores_teensy3 to cores/teensy3 orverwriting existing file
  - copy content of copy-to-teensy_avr to teensy/avr orverwriting existing file
+ - install also USB2 from WMXZ github

 ## To be done:
 - check SdFat compatibility
-- fix Serial port issue